 CIVIC HALL’S ORGANIZERS-IN-RESIDENCE PROGRAM

-All the time in American public life, millions of people are in motion, seeking to engage elected officials and shift public opinion, joining hundreds of national and local groups.
-Many of these groups were just founded and are rapidly growing, while others have longstanding experience working on key issues and are suddenly enjoying an influx of volunteers and resources.
+All the time in American public life, millions of people are in motion, seeking to engage elected officials and shift public opinion, forming and joining thousands of national and local groups.
+Some of these groups were just founded and are rapidly growing, while others have long-standing experience working on key issues and are enjoying an influx of volunteers and resources.
 The times, they are a ‘changing!

-Civic Hall, through the support of the Craig Newmark Foundation, wants to change that dynamic by offering individuals currently organizing to defend democracy and civil rights free memberships in our collaborative community center, along with mentoring and support amplifying their messages across our platform.
+Civic Hall, through the support of the Craig Newmark Foundation, wants to change that dynamic by offering individuals and small teams involved in organizing to defend democracy and civil rights free memberships in our collaborative community center, along with mentoring and support amplifying their messages across our platform.

-- Commit to be physically resident at Civic Hall at least 50% time, including biweekly cohort meetings and monthly seminars.
+- Commit to being physically resident at Civic Hall at least 50% time, including biweekly cohort meetings and monthly seminars.
 Attendance at these sessions is mandatory.

-- As with all people in our general scholarship program, participants will also be expected to contribute to larger the Civic Hall community by actively participating in community events and offering workshop or skill shares at least once a quarter.
+- As with all people in our general scholarship program, participants will also be expected to contribute to larger the Civic Hall community by actively participating in community events and offering workshop or skillshares at least once over the term of the residency.

 Civic Hall envisions a future where the use of technology by all creates a more democratic, just, and equitable society.
 We actively seek a diverse pool of applicants from or who have worked closely with historically marginalized groups, including but not limited to people with disabilities, people of color, LGBTQ people, first- or second-generation immigrants, and people from low-income families.
 When applying, please include information about your unique background.